Anna-Myzukina/FYH/README.md

-# Project: Building Facebook clone
+# Final Capstone Project: Find Your House

 * DON'T PANIK if something wrong with your project you can reset chaqnges in branch using next commands
 ### The reset to undo changes.
 The clean to remove any untracked files and directories.